hickVieira/hvGI/readme.md

 ## LightProbeGI
 <!-- ![](lightProbeGI0.gif) -->
 I always wanted to try out a tetrahedron-based gi solution.
 I also wanted to load in levels dynamically in-game, so I could not use Unity's tetrahedralizer (it only works in-Editor).
-I ended up having to implement my own Boweyer-Watson delaunay tetrahedralizer.
+I ended up having to implement my own Bowyer-Watson delaunay tetrahedralizer.

 It works by interpolating on spherical harmonics (for each of the 4 vertices of tetrahedron).
 Baking is done using cubemap to sh code I found around (check Acknowledgements).